Zip Code Rapists

 Rating = 8

 So my point is that I still greatly enjoy the work of Gregg Turkington (his damn projects are reviewed all over my site - you can't throw a damn horseshoe at your computer without hitting one of them), but I want him -- and YOU -- to know that I also think he's a supernice guy AS A PERSON AND HUMAN BEING (He even concernedly emailed me on September 11th to make sure I wasn't dead!
-You don't see the singer from the Crucifucks doing that!!!) and eventually here I'll find cheap tickets to Australia and pay he and his lovely wife Simone a visit.
-And presumably buy a lot of cheap records and drink tequila, national drink of "Australia."
-And hang out with that bald guy who sings for Midnight Oil, plays drums in AC/DC and stars in those Hills Have Eyes movies.
+You don't see the singer from the Crucifucks doing that!!!).
 For some reason when I was a kid, I thought The Who were from Australia - that turned out not to be the truth.
 Just another lie they tell you to shut you up.
 I think the whole goddamn thing needs some fine-tuning.
 The Easybeats are from Australia but how many goddamn hits did they have?
 ONE.
 "Friday On My Mind."
 Other than that, they're best known for having guitarist George Young, brother of AC/DC's Angus and Malcolm, in the band.
 But they had a LOT of great songs!
 So did the Beatles, whose song "Your Mother Should Know" is covered on this CD by the Zip Code Rapists.
 And the ending has an uproarious fade-out of Gregg screaming phleghmingly "YOUR MOTHER SHOULD KNOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO."
 You'll laugh so hard you'll swallow your chewing tobacco.
 I also think it's neat that there are now three girls on the Music Babble message board I frequent.
 Jen Jen, Sophie and Amanda K. It's kinda strange because it used to be a boys' club, but it's nice because girls are good people and bring a different viewpoint to everything (not to mention a vagina, which often shows up in their posts unbeknownst to them).
-And what's up with Tom Joyce?
-The guy acts like he loves me, then goes out of his way to make me hate him so I DO, then he gets pissed and says all sorts of bad things about me?
-What's up with that shit?
 But my point here is that I've never met Zip Code Rapists guitarist John Singer, but one thing is for certain - it's GODDAMNED ironic that he's not the singer (check out his last name!) and also ironic that he's never used a toilet (check out his ooooooooo).
 I also think it's ironic that every popular band in the world is made up of morons.
 See, if Gregg Turkington were in Limp Bizkit, all the chicks would go wild about him.
-Unfortunately, he's too smart and cynical to do such a horrible horrible thing, so chicks don't dig him.
+Unfortunately, he's too smart and uninvited to do such a horrible horrible thing, so chicks don't dig him.
 Actually they probably do.
 I may be thinking of me.
 I never made love until I was 21 because I was such a fucking dork with long hair and tight blue jeans with holes in the knees.
 I LIKED GIRLS TOO!
 But I didn't have a girl to tell me what girls liked in guys.
 So I looked like what GUYS like in guys (guys that age anyway) - COOl long messy hair, skinny heroin chic, I was a goof.
 I even shaved my hair on the sides just cuz I saw Mike Patton do it.
 (Interesting sidenote: Mike Patton is a friend of Gregg Turkington's - SEE, IT ALL COMES BACK TO YOU IN THE END.
-YOU CAN'T FUCKING ESCAPE IT).
+YOU CAN'T ESCAPE IT).
 Sometimes people tell me that they really like my reviews and I wonder if they feel like a big dork like I do when I tell musicians how much I like them.
 I assume they don't since I'm a nonentity but what if they did?
 I mean, MY music is good, if you ask me!
 Especially now that I remastered all of it and it actually doesn't sound like absolute shit on my shoe!
 Have I reached my point yet?
 Ah yes!
-My point is that I'm drunk.
-And I truly respect originality, sense of humor and intelligence.
+My point is that I truly respect originality, sense of humor and intelligence.
 Hence my true and ongoing respect for Elton John.

 Reader Comments